George W. Johnson (singer): Musical career

+George W. Johnson recording on multiple phonographs at once.

 In the earliest days of the recording industry, every record was a "master".
 A singer with a strong voice could make three or four usable recordings at once, with as many machines running simultaneously with their recording horns pointed towards the singer's mouth.
 Johnson would sometimes sing the same song over and over again in the recording studio fifty or more times a day.

 By 1895, Johnson's two tunes "The Whistling Coon" and "The Laughing Song" were the best-selling recordings in the United States.
 "The Laughing Song" was number one for ten weeks from April to June 1891, while "The Whistling Coon" was number one for five weeks in July and August 1891.
 Johnson was the first African American to appear on the pop chart, and his song on the chart was the first to have been written by an African American.
 The total sales of his wax cylinders between 1890 and 1895 have been estimated at 25,000 to 50,000, each one recorded individually by Johnson.
 Remarkably, the New Jersey record company marketed Johnson as a black man, during an era when much of American life was strongly segregated by race.
 "The Whistling Coon" was characterized by a light-hearted tune and lyrics which would be unacceptable today, in which a black man is compared to a baboon.